 Are there exceptions?
 In some circumstances this equalization payment can vary from the result otherwise dictated by a straight application of the formula, for example where the parties have entered into a pre-nuptial agreement prior to marriage, or a separation agreement when they decided to split.
 The court may also examine the parties’ circumstances and conclude that an unequal division of Net Family Property should be awarded in the particular case.

 Naturally, the equalization of Net Family Property is a complex legal exercise; competent legal advice should always be sought out in order to determine your rights.
 Shulman Law Firm is a Toronto-area firm of experienced Family Lawyers who can provide practical advice and effective representation relating to the steps and processes involved in separating and getting divorced in Ontario.
-Contact us to set up a free consultation.
+Contact us to set up a consultation.